-The time when diamonds were the undisputed number 1 among precious stones seems to be over.
+The time when a diamond was the undisputed number 1 choice for an engagement ring seems to be over.
 Completely exorbitant prices and the aspect that the sparkling gemstones enjoy a questionable reputation has been omnipresent since the film "Blood Diamond" starring Leonardo Di Caprio at the latest.

 The awareness of sustainability and the desire for individuality among people has long since come to the fore.
 They are no longer influenced by the old marketing machinery of the local jewelry industry and are looking for alternatives - be it for bridal jewelry or engagement rings.

 But there are also suitable alternatives for those of you who don't want to do without diamonds entirely, but want to protect the environment and your wallet.